Belly Button After Laparoscopic Surgery | Healing, Care, Facts

 Belly Button Scars: What To Expect Long Term?

 Scarring is an inevitable part of any surgical procedure involving skin incisions.
 The good news?
-Scars from laparoscopic entry points are generally minimal because incisions are tiny—usually less than one centimeter—and strategically placed inside natural folds.
+Scars from laparoscopic entry points are generally minimal because incisions are tiny—often less than one centimeter—and strategically placed inside natural folds.

 Scars will often fade into thin lines that are barely noticeable after several months.
 Some patients report slight puckering or dimpling if scar tissue contracts unevenly beneath their skin.
 This outcome varies widely based on genetics and wound care quality.